045051Shalini/Mongodb_dashboard/README.md

 **coordinates**: An array containing the longitude and latitude of the shipwreck, used for geospatial mapping.
 Matches londec and latdec.<br/>

 ## Objectives<br/>
-1.Determine the median depths for various types of shipwreck conditions to identify patterns.<br/>
-2.Identify geographic regions with the highest concentration of shipwrecks.<br/>
-3.Map the global distribution of shipwrecks by condition.<br/>
-4.Examine the percentage distribution of shipwrecks based on their visibility and condition.<br/>
-5.Analyze the depth distribution for each type of shipwreck.<br/>
-6.Evaluate the quality of sound data used for determining depths.<br/>
-7.Identify the dominant shipwreck type and water level characteristics.<br/>
+1. Analyze shipwreck patterns by depth, visibility, and condition to uncover key insights.<br/>
+2. Map global shipwreck distribution and identify regions with high concentrations.<br/>
+3. Assess data quality, depth characteristics, and dominant shipwreck types to understand trends and influences.<br/>

 ## Analysis <br/>